Tanvi-3/tanvipampati3/_posts/2023-08-31-Review-Ticket-2.md

 - Made Snake Game
 - Made Calculator
 - Cloned student repository to have only the Compsci menu, and not the csse, csp, and csa
-- - JS Output jquery
+- JS Output jquery
+- Emoji print
+- Mean Algorithm